From her sponsorship page:

 Date to SCH: December 2009

-Other Details About Me: I have Cerebral Palsy, Hirschprung’s Disease and am Intellectually Disabled.
-I started walking by myself just a year after coming to SCH.
+Other Details About Me: I have cerebral palsy, Hirschprung’s disease, and have an intellectual disability.
+I started walking by myself just a year after coming to SCH!

 Spread the word, sponsor a child!

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include monthly child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and in which city they live (Ongole or Hyderabad).

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
 You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or an educational sponsor and donate toward a specific on-site school.
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.
 You can send gifts via Amazon India, make a one-time, general donation, pray if that is your calling, or volunteer at home or in India yourself.

 *A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian government guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.